andre-ye/andre-ye.github.io/uw/econ-200/quiz-section-questions/week-3.md

 *Speedboats or gourmet chocolate?*

 Even though both products seem to be luxuries, gourmet chocolate occupies less of the buyer's income than speedboats.
-Thus, gourmet chocolate will have more elasitc demand in the short run.
+Thus, speedboats will have more elastic demand in the short run.

 <br>